Dark mode switch icon Light mode switch icon

 2. Flip 0’s to 1’s on those objects [4]

-At first, CPUs were slower than the RAM that fed them data.
+In the early days of computing, CPUs were slower than the RAM that fed them data.
 This might seem like trivia.
 It’s the kind of trivia that’s worth trillions of dollars now.

 (1989) The Rise of the Data Bottleneck